Omega-3 Fatty Acids and Acne

-While there is only a small amount of evidence looking directly at omega-3s' impact on acne, research into the positive effects of omega-3s on other diseases strengthens the argument that omega-3 might be a useful addition to acne treatment.
+Additionally, when we look at research into the positive effects of omega-3s on other diseases, this further strengthens the argument that omega-3 might be a useful addition to acne treatment.

 Omega-3s are called essential fatty acids, meaning the body cannot manufacture them and the only way to obtain them is through the diet.